 Get involved with Octapod through a volunteer or student placement and get the edge on a career in the arts and cultural sector.

 We offer a range of professional development opportunities for those interested in a career in the arts.
 Getting involved with Octapod through a volunteer or student placement is a great way to build professional, industry-relevant skills; networks and confidence.

-These roles are suitable for people in the early stage of their career and are also suitable as final year University or TAFE student placements.
+These roles are suitable for people in the early stage of their career and may also suitable as final year University or TAFE student placements.